ShaokunAn/tmp-scfind_py/README.md

 ## Tutorials

-scfind provides efficient query and access to large single cell data through an interface which is both very fast and familiar to users from any background.
-It's main function is to build a index.
-With the index, user can query and access the dataset efficiently.
+scfind offers efficient querying and access to large single-cell datasets through an interface that is both fast and user-friendly.
+Its primary function is to build an index, which enables user to query the dataset efficiently.

 **Examples**